Suicide Pact

-Suicide Pact is the debut album by Los Angeles–based band JJAMZ, released by Dangerbird Records on July 10, 2012.
+Suicide Pact is the debut album by Los Angeles–based indie pop supergroup JJAMZ (later known as Phases), released by Dangerbird Records on July 10, 2012.
 It was released on CD and vinyl on July 17, 2012.
 A free download of the single, "Heartbeat" can be obtained on their website.
+It is the band's only album under the JJAMZ moniker and only to feature James Valentine.